Practice Areas

 If you’ve been charged with a criminal offence—or are under investigation—it’s critical to seek legal advice as early as possible.
 What you say or do in the initial stages of a criminal case can significantly impact the outcome.
 Speaking to police or investigators without proper legal guidance can unintentionally harm your defence, even if you believe you’re cooperating.

-At Zargarian Litigation, we strongly advise against making any statements or decisions until you’ve consulted with an experienced criminal defence lawyer.
-Early legal intervention allows us to.
+We strongly advise against making any statements or decisions until you’ve consulted with an experienced criminal defence lawyer.
+Call now for immediate advice or send a message to schedule a consult.